Chapter 6: Correction

 “Hmmm…” His father drummed the table with his fingers.
 “I want to see your friend.
 I need to hear of this firsthand.
 Where will you meet him?”

 “Excellent.
-I’ll join you.
-Now, set up the chessboard.”
+I’ll join you.”
+He rubbed his hands together, smiling.
+“Set up the chessboard.”

-King Edal thought back.
-Was it actually twenty years ago?
-Yes, it was.
-He’d stood in the turret of High Keep’s tallest tower, taking in the world below as the wind whipped around him.
-He’d loved it then and still did.
+King Edal leaned back in his chair.
+“Twenty years ago, I stood in the turret of the tallest tower, taking in the world below.
+The wind whipped around me.
+I loved it then and still do.”

-“Yet…when my son’s age, being forced to learn was…difficult.
-Worse, it was boring, drudgery…make-work!
+“When I was that age, being forced to learn was…difficult.
+Worse!
+It was boring, drudgery…make-work.
 Or so I thought at the time.
 I saw no point in learning endless facts, consequences, and related philosophies.
 I resented my teachers and my mother, whom I blamed for the tedious hours spent sitting at a desk.
 Especially since my father encouraged me to spend as much time learning sword and shield, bow and arrow, and how to twist just so, causing an enemy’s blade to glance off my armor.
 That was excellent…and served me well…before I became king.”

 Jonathan slipped into the East Garden.
 With midday approaching, the gardeners would be away.
 He had no trouble getting in again.
 It was easy to blend in amongst the workers with nearly constant deliveries to feed those working and living inside High Keep.